 This Pepperoncini Beef Sandwich is actually from our cookbook and is definitely one of the recipes that makes the most appearances around here.
 Aside from Crio Bru, Breakfast Cakes, and Mason Jar Steel Cut Oats that is!
 The pictures I took here are new though and may include a ridiculous amount of Chipotle Mayo, because that's exactly how it should be eaten!

-Now go make you up the tastiest, most flavorful Pepperoncini Beef you’ve ever had!
-Enjoy it on a sandwich first, then in the form of an Pepperoncini Beef Eggroll later in the week.
+Now go make you up the tastiest, most flavorful Pepperoncini Beef you've ever had!
+Enjoy it on a sandwich first, then in the form of a Pepperoncini Beef Eggroll later in the week.
 My mouth is watering out of control just thinking of it – perhaps that is gross to admit . . .

 Pressure Cooker Pepperoncini Beef Sandwiches with Chopped Giardiniera